Hadrons from Coalescence plus Fragmentation in AA collisions from RHIC to LHC energy: Hadron spectra and ratios at LHC

 In Fig.\ref{fig:pionLHC} we show the total (coalescence + fragmentation) pion spectrum by thick solid line which is a quite good agreement with the experimental data on $\pi^0$ from ALICE Collaboration in all the $p_T$ range, except some lack of yield at $p_T\lesssim 0.5\,\rm GeV$ due to absence of all the resonance decays feed-down.
 By thin solid and dashed line we show the contribution from coalescence and fragmentation respectively.
 We notice that the two yields cross at $p_T \simeq 4 \, \rm GeV$ which is about a shift of about 1 GeV with respect to RHIC, see Fig. \ref{fig:piRHIC_decay} such a shift is due to the larger collective flow present at LHC that shifts to larger $p_T$ the hadrons from coalescence .
 The very good agreement of the $p_T$ distribution at LHC already shows that the model is able to correctly predict the evolution of the absolute yield and especially its $p_T$ shape correctly, in fact no parameter of the coalescence process, essentially the Wigner wave function width $\Delta_p$ of the hadrons, has been modified with respect to those used in the previous Section for RHIC.

 In Fig.\ref{fig:proton} it is shown the proton spectrum at LHC by thick solid line and compared to the experimental data.
 The agreement also in this case is very good for $p_T > 1\,\rm GeV$ up to 5 GeV that is the maximum value with available data.
 At very low $p_T$ as said in Section II we should not expect the approach to really apply.
 Still we can notice that the coalescence over predict the yield.
-The effect was partially present also at RHIC, see Fig. \ref{fig:aprotRHIC_decay}.
-The larger discrepancy at LHC could be in agreement with a larger annihilation of $p$ and $\bar p$ that can be expected to be larger with respect to RHIC and could explain the disagreement between the statistical model prediction and the experimental data.
+The effect was partially present also at RHIC, see Fig. \ref{fig:aprotRHIC_decay} and it is found also for the $\Lambda$ spectrum in Fig.\ref{fig:lambda}.
+It however appears in the quite low $p_T$ region that is were as said in the introduction the present implementation of coalescence is not expected to work.

 In Fig.\ref{fig:proton} we can also see that the yield of the fragmentation process becomes comparable to the one from coalescence at a $p_T \simeq 6\,\rm GeV$ which is about a $50\%$ larger with respect to the pions and also a shift of about 1.5 GeV with respect to RHIC.
 This is what one would expect due to the larger flow at LHC and the fact that baryon are more affected by it.